theithec/pagetools/docs/quickstart.rst

 Sections
 ~~~~~~~~

 This is for nested content, e.g. to build a typical singe-page structure with sections like portfolio, team, and contact.
+This app needs you to define your own ``PageNode`` subclasses, therefor no quickstart available.
 See the demo for an example.